robert-richardson-1/Richardson-Data-Science-Portfolio/basic_streamlit_app/README.md

 This project builds an interactive Streamlit application to explore the Palmer's Penguins dataset.
 Users can filter and search penguin observations by a range of biological and categorical variables, with the full raw dataset available at the bottom of the app for reference.

 **Disclaimer:** This is the first Streamlit app I built.
 I have since gained more Data Science and GitHub experience, so I will continue updating this project.
-Code can be found in main.py — instructions for running the app are in the comments at the top of that file.
+Code can be found in main.py with instructions for running the app are in the comments at the top of that file.

 ## How to Run